Bo (parashah): Exodus chapter 10

-According to Hezekiah ben Manoah (Hizkuni), Pharaoh's courtiers in "questioned Pharaoh's judgment by asking him if he wanted to wait until the whole of Egypt was ruined?
+According to Hezekiah ben Manoah (Hizkuni), Pharaoh's courtiers in Exodus 10:7 "questioned Pharaoh's judgment by asking him if he wanted to wait until the whole of Egypt was ruined?
 They implied that if Egypt were to be ruined, in the end Pharaoh would have no option but to give in to the Israelites' demands.
 Why not give in while Egypt was still a functioning nation?"